 Think you can predict what the user will click or interact with next?

-The prefetch resource hint is somewhat different to preload.
+The prefetch resource hint is somewhat different from preload.
 It doesn’t try to make something critical happen faster; rather, it tries to make something non-critical happen earlier—if there’s a chance.

 This means that prefetch is best used to anticipate the user’s next action and prepare for it, such as retrieving necessary scripts or images.